dhavalpatel624624/LAMP_Stack_Hawkstagram/README.md

 bindlog_do_db = hawkstagram

 Save

 9. sudo service mysql restart
-10. Go back into your slave DB box and do the following,
+10. Go back into your slave DB box and do the following in a mysql prompt,

+Login to main database:
+mysql -u root -p

 CHANGE MASTER TO MASTER_HOST='Your MASTER IP', MASTER_USER='dbuser',